-Computers are to be used only by permission of the computer instructor and with a signed .
+Computers are to be used only by permission of school authority.
 Class work gets first priority on the Internet.
 Computer games and downloads are not allowed.

 PARENT/ TEACHER CONCILIATION

 The success of the school depends in a large measure upon the full cooperation between parents and teachers.
 It sometimes happens that students make complaints to their parents concerning school matters, especially when measures of discipline are involved.
 In such cases, parents are urged to contact the teacher, and if necessary the principal, and withhold judgment until investigation can be made.
 It is unwise to discuss negative school issues in the presence of the child.
 Once the child loses respect and confidence in the teacher, the learning process is greatly hindered.
 Parents are expected to discuss school policies, problems, or complaints directly with the teacher.